 “The phrase ‘blood on their hands’ is a phrase which has a fascinating historical trail.
-It arrived in Hebrew from both Jewish and European cultural sources.
-It’s the moral-legal definition of someone who killed or was involved in the killing of innocent people.”
+It arrived in Hebrew from Jewish and European cultural sources.
+It’s the moral-legal definition of someone who killed or was involved in the killing of innocent people. “

-The expression has Biblical roots.
-The prophet Isaiah says “your hands are full of blood” (Isaiah 1:15) and “For your hands were defiled with blood” (Isaiah 59:3).
+The expression has Biblical roots: the prophet Isaiah says “your hands are full of blood” (1,15) and “For your hands were defiled with blood” (59,3).
 Whatever you think of the Max Brenner protesters, they were using the ancient expression correctly.
 And it carries none of the connotation which the authors attribute to them.